hardin47/website/Math154/Notes/05-permutation.md

 * the permutation test (one-sided) for the difference in means will count the number of permuted differences that are less than or equal to the observed difference in means, just over 1%.

-* the permutation test (one-sided) for the ratio of variances will count the number of permuted ratios that are greater than or equal to the observered ratio of varances, about 7%.
+* the permutation test (one-sided) for the ratio of variances will count the number of permuted ratios that are greater than or equal to the observed ratio of variances, about 7%.

 ```r